-3.3.3.2.2 Security Needs of Heterogeneous User Community (L.34.2.3.3 a state-of-the-art fraud detection system, which will be utilized on the Networx program along with a series of other prevention and detection controls to quickly identify and resolve potential fraud and/or abuse situations.
-In addition, Qwest will act as a consultant to Agencies, supporting their efforts to minimize fraud, and to identify, and potentially prosecute, fraud perpetrators.
+Qwest currently employs a state-of-the-art fraud detection system which will be utilized on the Networx program along with a series of other prevention and detection controls to quickly identify and resolve potential fraud and/or abuse situations.
+In addition, as also detailed in that section, Qwest will act as a consultant to the Government to support their efforts to minimize fraud, and will support the Government's efforts to identify and potentially prosecute perpetrators.

-Qwest segregates international, Caribbean, toll-free, domestic, and unbilled toll usage.
-In addition to real-time calling analysis, Qwest reviews daily calls and minutes that establish an Agency historical profile.
+part of this fraud system, Qwest segregates out international, Caribbean, Toll Free, domestic, and unbilled toll.
+In addition to real-time calling analysis, Qwest reviews daily calls and minutes that establish a customer historical profile.
 Qwest will investigate, research, and resolve "annoyance calls" as reported by the Government irrespective of circumstances.
-Qwest will investigate incidents of programmed systems and network computers found to be programmed in error.
-This will occur whether it is Qwest or the Government that suspects fraud.
-Qwest will perform calling pattern analysis prior to and after billing at all times, including when Qwest or the Government suspects fraud.
-Additionally, when there is a significant variation in the normalized traffic for the Agency, Qwest will:
+Qwest will investigate incidents of programmed systems and network computers found to be programmed in error whether Qwest or the Government suspects fraud.
+Qwest will perform to and after billing at all times. including when Qwest or the Government suspects fraud.
+Additionally when there is a significant variation in the normalized traffic for the customer, Qwest will perform prior to and after billing; investigate annoyance calls; investigate incidents of programmed system and network computers programmed in error, and work with the customer to advise and resolve issues resulting from fraudulent activities.

-- Perform message and calling pattern analyses prior to and after billing - Investigate annoyance calls - Investigate incidents of programmed system and network computers programmed in error - Work with Agencies to advise and resolve issues resulting from fraudulent activities.
+Qwest will provide fraud services, including

-Qwest will provide fraud detection services, including call pattern analysis capabilities to identify fraud or abuse, to the Government on products and services that are interconnected with the Qwest network
+to detect fraud abuse, to the Government on products and services that are interconnected with the Qwest network.